jeffhoek/debezium-stack/mongodb-kafka-opensearch/README.md

 # Debezium Stack
+This "change data capture" stack produces data from MongoDB into a Kafka topic, and then consumes into OpenSearch.

-Docker Compose example based on the official tutorial [here](https://debezium.io/documentation/reference/stable/tutorial.html).
+This Docker Compose example is based on the official tutorial [here](https://debezium.io/documentation/reference/stable/tutorial.html).

 This stack was tested on Mac OS Sonoma on Apple M1 Max hardware.
-YMMV.
+Some additional Java options may be required on newer (M4) silicon.
+The goal is to eventually support Mac and Linux.

 ## Prerequisites
-- [Podman Desktop](https://podman-desktop.io/): Docker Desktop is not officially supported.
+- [Podman Desktop](https://podman-desktop.io/): Docker Desktop might also work.
-- [MongoDB tools](https://www.mongodb.com/try/download/database-tools): Specifically mongosh and mongoimport if you want to easily import data from the CLI.

 ## Launch Stack
 ```